Drinking Water & Health in Rural Appalachia

 Start Year: 2020 | End Year: Ongoing

-We are working on a number of projects to better understand issues related to drinking water (access, quality, use), sanitation, and health in the Appalachia region.
+We are working on a number of projects to better understand issues related to drinking water (access, quality, use), sanitation, and reported and measured health outcomes in the Appalachia region, with a focus on children and adults living in Central Appalachia.
 In 2020, we started a comprehensive systematic review and meta-analysis study to identify and synthesize published research on drinking water contamination and associated health outcomes in the Appalachian region over a 20-year time period.
-We pre-registered our study protocols and completed data extraction and analysis in 2022; we anticipate publishing this work in 2023 (as of the end of 2022 our manuscript was under review).
-In collaboration with UVA, ETSU, and others, we are also conducting two, small-scale, water-and-health focused prospective cohort studies in southwest VA.
-In 2022, we published initial findings from one of these studies (focused on a small community in one county), and we anticipate publishing preliminary findings from the other, larger-scale, study (households across two counties) in 2023.
-Given the relatively high rates of household bottled water use/reliance we observed, we are also conducting an additional study to analyze water quality parameters in bottled water sold in big-box and grocery stores in the region; we also anticipate publishing those findings in 2023.
+We pre-registered our study protocols, completed data extraction and analysis in 2022, and published our findings in 2023 – the limited number and nature of the studies identified demonstrated that more epidemiologic research is needed to understand exposures to drinking water contaminants in this region.
+From 2021 to 2023, in collaboration with UVA, ETSU, a regional non-profit, a local utility, and others, we conducted a water-and-health focused cross-sectional study and a prospective cohort study in southwest VA (an important component of these studies is that we also share water testing results with participating households).
+In 2022, we published findings from the cross-sectional study (a small community of households with private wells), and we anticipate publishing preliminary findings from the cohort study (rural households with utility-supplied and private well and spring water in two counties) in early 2024.
+Given the relatively high rates of bottled water use/reliance we observed in rural households, we also conducted a study to analyze the quality of bottled water sold in the region; we anticipate publishing those findings in 2024.
+Building on findings from these studies, in late 2023 (in collaboration with ETSU, a regional non-profit, and others) we initiated a prospective safe water intervention pilot study in rural regions of southwest VA and northeast TN.

 Funding & Support